-If the symptom that your computer is experiencing occurred immediately after you installed a new hardware option or new software, do the following before referring to the troubleshooting information:
+If the symptom your computer is experiencing occurred immediately after you installed a new hardware option or new software, do the following before referring to the troubleshooting information:

 - 1. Remove the new hardware option or software.
-If you must remove the computer cover to remove a hardware option, ensure that you review and follow the electrical safety information provided with your computer.
+If you must remove the computer cover to remove a hardware option, make sure that you review and follow the electrical safety information provided with your computer.
 For your safety, do not operate the computer with the cover removed. - 2.
-Run the diagnostic program to ensure your computer is operating correctly. - 3.
+Run the diagnostic programs to ensure that your computer is operating correctly. - 3.
 Reinstall the new hardware option or software following the manufacturer's instructions.